Photo credit: Christopher Perez

 Caltech is committed to equal opportunity for all persons without regard to sex, race, color, religion, national origin, citizenship, ancestry, age, marital status, physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information, pregnancy or perceived pregnancy, gender, gender identity or expression, sexual orientation, protected veteran or individuals with disabled veteran status or any other characteristic or condition protected by the state and federal law.
 [Read more]

-The BLP is committed to providing a safe and inclusive environment for all trainees, and has an appointed Diversity Officer.
-Dr. Mikhail Shapiro is available for confidential consultations via email, phone or in-person meetings.
+The BLP is committed to providing a safe and inclusive environment for all trainees, and has an appointed Diversity Committee consisting of faculty, staff, postdocs, and graduate students.
+Committee members are available for confidential consultations via email, phone or in-person meetings.

 Weekly Office Hours with Vice Provost Weinstein